jumpingrivers/optiRum/README.md

 optiRum is a growing package of utilities created by Optimum Credit Ltd's analysts.
 It is designed to provide convenience functions, standards, and useful snippets.
 Optimum Credit derives significant value from the R platform and associated community, so non-commercially sensitive functionality is made available in the spirit of reciprocity.

 ## Installation
-The lastest stable version (0.37.3) of the package is available on CRAN, and you can get the latest development version by running:
+The latest stable version (0.37.3) of the package is available on CRAN, and you can get the latest development version by running:
 ```{r}
 devtools::install_github("stephlocke/optiRum")
 ```